brashrebel/wp-activity/readme.txt

 Activity can be followed by RSS feed.

-French and partial italian translations included.
+French and italian translations included.

 [Plugin page](http://www.driczone.net/blog/wp-activity/)